 This course includes both an academic and travel component and will provide an in-depth experience of the destination and its connection to the New Testament.
 Course may be repeated for credit as destinations change.
-Prerequisite: OT 502 or NT 502

-NT 705 Advanced Reading: Cognate Field (1.5) A
+NT 705 Advanced Reading: Cognate Field Comprehensive Examination (1.5) A